thecodejennerator/P8105_Final-Project-2023_jao2195_mm2277_em2195_ak4598_ajt2206/Final-Project---Deliverable-1--Project-Topic-Proposal.md

 ## 2. The tentative project title

-**The Art of Data Science: Exploring the Origins The Met’s Collections**
+**The Art of Data Science: Exploring the Origins of The Met’s Collections**

 ## 3. The motivation for this project

-The Met is the largest museum in the United States as such it would take days of visits to see all the pieces of art on display.
+The Met is the largest museum in the Americas as such it would take days of visits to see all the pieces of art on display.
 To help fight the sensory overload (and exposure to dry air) that comes with repeated visits, we will be analyzing the Met’s collections.
 Breaking down artifacts by country and culture of origin, creating a timeline of Met artifacts, and creating visualizations worthy of the Met itself will all